 Put on as a fundraiser by Kauai Hospice, Lihue's annual Concert in the Sky is the largest fireworks show on the island.
 The party begins in the afternoon, around 4 p.m., with games, music, and food at Vidinha Stadium, and ends with fireworks at 8:30 p.m.
 2020's featured concert will be by Kapena.
 Tickets cost $10 for adults and $5 per child if you buy them in advance or $15 for adults and $7 per child if purchased at the gate.
 All proceeds go toward Kauai Hospice.

 Independence Day Parade & Fireworks Extravaganza (Big Island)

-The annual Kailua-Kona Fourth of July Parade begins at 6 p.m. on Kuakini Highway and proceeds down Ali’ Drive to Walua Road.
-Organized by the Rotary Club of Kona and completely run off volunteers, the parade will feature music, colorful floats and participating members of the armed services every year.
-It's followed by an 8 p.m., the fireworks will display over Kailua Bay.
+The annual Kailua-Kona Fourth of July Parade begins at 6 p.m. on Kuakini Highway and proceeds down Ali’i Drive to Walua Road.
+Organized by the Rotary Club of Kona and run entirely by volunteers, the parade features music, colorful floats, and members of the armed services every year.
+It's followed by an 8 p.m. fireworks display over beautiful Kailua Bay.

 This event has been put on hold in 2020.
-Festivities in Waikoloa Village begin at 10:30 a.m. with an opening chant and hula kahiko at Kings’ Shops (make sure to check out the Rubber Duckie Race at 3 p.m.) and activities like face painting, balloon sculpting, games, and live entertainment just across the street at Queen’s Marketplace.
-The day tops off with an 8 p.m. fireworks show at the neighboring sports complex, Waikoloa Bowl—is the icing on the cake.
+Festivities in Waikoloa Village usually begin at 10:30 a.m. with an opening chant and hula kahiko at Kings’ Shops.
+Throughout the day, there's face painting, balloon sculpting, games, live entertainment, and a rubber duck race.
+The 8 p.m. fireworks show—held at the neighboring sports complex, Waikoloa Bowl—is the icing on the cake.